Gym!

 Designing core features that balance operational efficiency with motivation and long-term engagement.

 The redesign focused on transforming everyday interactions into moments that reinforce consistency and progress.
 Rather than adding unnecessary features, I concentrated on elevating the most critical touchpoints in a gym member’s journey.
-Each feature was redesigned to reduce friction, increase clarity, and subtly support habit formation.
-The main sections of the app were modernised, better structured and given a nicer and simpler approach.
+Each feature was redesigned to reduce friction, increase clarity, and subtly support habit formation, supporting users not only when they actively engage with the gym, but also between sessions.

 Progress & Activity Tracking

-A major gap in the previous app was the lack of meaningful feedback on attendance and performance.
-Users had limited visibility into their consistency or achievements.
+A major limitation of the previous experience was the lack of meaningful feedback on user activity.

 Personalized Dashboard

-To strengthen engagement, I introduced a personalized home dashboard that adapts to user behavior.
+To reduce friction and increase engagement, the app introduces a personalized home dashboard that adapts to each user’s activity and behavior.

 Membership & Account Management